Fuzzy Data, SEO Metrics and The Trouble With Tools

 But people tend to take as gospel whatever these vendors offer.
 And they are only as good as their underlying data.
 Equally important, the predictive power of their mystery metrics is only as reliable as your last documented use indicates (because you have nothing else to go by).

 Of course, the SEO tool vendors gain little from showing us how the sausage is made.
 Data collection is not cheap and, in many cases, their data stores may be stale, inaccurate or just underwhelming in coverage.
 And they declare their special metrics to be “proprietary”, making performance testing and comparisons across vendors more difficult.
-Yet we, their users, are supposed to use their tools to make important decisions (involving significant investments of time and money).
+Yet we, their users, are supposed to use their tools to make important decisions (involving online business investments of time and money).

 We Need a Hero

 Perhaps a forward-thinking vendor out there might take the initiative and change how they do business.
 The bold martech company that more openly shares this important information would surely get rewarded with new clients.
 In time, it might set the standard and become commonplace (even unthinkable) for clients and agencies to put their trust and budgets with an SEO tool vendor that isn’t open and fully transparent.
-Which progressive tool provider will lead the charge?
+Which progressive digital marketing tool provider will lead the charge?

 The company that steps up first should set the bar high and fully disclose what constitutes their products.
 They should openly and regularly declare the size of their link index, and the frequency with which it is updated.
 They should share the primary and third party sources and freshness of their search volume data, and any adjustments or estimates applied.
 And they should reveal precisely how their various metrics (page, domain and keyword scores, etc) are calculated.